mediacms-io/mediacms/docs/admins_docs.md

 The core dependencies are Python3, Django, Celery, PostgreSQL, Redis, and ffmpeg.
 Any system that can have these dependencies installed, can run MediaCMS.
 But it's strongly suggested to Linux Ubuntu (tested on versions 20, 22, and 24).

-### Easy Install
+### Easy Install - Single Server

-Easy install is the recommended way to do a new installation, and is intended for fresh Ubuntu Server 20/22/24 or Debian Bullseye/Bookworm/Trixie installations.
+Easy install is the recommended way to do a new single-server installation, and is intended for fresh Ubuntu Server 20/22/24 or Debian Bullseye/Bookworm/Trixie installations.

 For the trusting folks, it requires just a single command:
 ```bash